 EFL - ESL activities and games to teach expressing certainty and possibility

 This ESL lesson plan contains activities, games and resources that teach upper-intermediate level students how to express certainty and possibility in English.
-If you use an Android device, you can get offline access to these materials through the TEFL Handbook app.
+If you use an iOS or Android device, you can get offline access to these materials through the TEFL Handbook app.

 Explain each functional case and the use of modal verbs.
 Then, try to elicit examples of each from your students, adding the best ones to the board.